 Secularist & Reformer:

-She fought for the causes she thought were right, beginning with freedom of thought, women’s rights, secularism, contraception, Fabian socialism and workers’ rights.
-She was a number one member of the National profane Society aboard Charles Bradlaugh and also the South Place moral Society.
+She fought for the causes she thought were right, beginning with freedom of thought, women’s rights, secularism, contraception, Fabian socialism, and workers’ rights.
+She was the number one member of the National profane Society aboard Charles Bradlaugh and also the South Place moral Society.

-Divorce was impossible for Frank, and wasn’t very among the reach of even lower-middle-class individuals.
-Annie was to stay Mrs Besant for the remainder of her life.
-At first, she was ready to keep contact with each kids and to own Mabel suffer her; she additionally got a little allowance from her husband.
+Divorce was impossible for Frank and wasn’t very among the reach of even lower-middle-class individuals.
+Annie was to stay Mrs. Besant for the remainder of her life.
+At first, she was ready to keep in contact with each kid and to own Mabel suffer her; she additionally got a little allowance from her husband.

-Once freed from Frank Besant and exposed to new currents of thought, she began to question not solely her long-held non secular beliefs however additionally the full of standard thinking.
+Once freed from Frank Besant and exposed to new currents of thought, she began to question not solely her long-held non-secular beliefs however additionally the full of standard thinking.
 She began to write down attacks on the churches and also the means they controlled people’s lives.
-Particularly she attacked the standing of the Church of European country as a state-sponsored religion.
+Particularly she attacked the standing of the Church of a European country as a state-sponsored religion.

 Soon she was earning a little weekly wage by writing a column for the National Reformer, the newspaper of the NSS.
-The NSS argued for a profane state and an finish to the special standing of Christianity, and allowed her to act united of its public speakers.
+The NSS argued for a profane state and a finish to the special standing of Christianity and allowed her to act united of its public speakers.
 Public lectures were extremely popular recreation in Victorian times.
-Besant was an excellent speaker, and was shortly in nice demand.
-Victimization the railway, she criss-crossed the country, speaking on all of the foremost necessary problems with the day, forever hard improvement, reform and freedom.
+Besant was an excellent speaker and was shortly in nice demand.
+Victimization of the railway, she crisscrossed the country, speaking on all of the foremost necessary problems with the day, forever hard improvement, reform, and freedom.